OpenSILEX/phis-docs-community/docs/installation.md

 ![sensor-menu](img/sensor-list.png)

-From **Home / Sensors**, one can click on the eye icon on the right of any listed sensor to see this sensor information sheet.
+From **Home / Sensors**, one can click on the eye icon on the right of any listed sensor to see its information sheet.

-At the top of the experiment sheet lies the <span class="btn btn-warning">Add document</span> button which remains orange until a first document has been added.
+At the top of the sensor sheet lies the <span class="btn btn-warning">Add document</span> button which remains orange until a first document has been added.
 Documents linked  to a sensor are typicaly a technical notice or an user manual.
-See the [Documents](../experimental-organization/#documents) section below for further information on documents and how to add insert them in Phis.
+See the [Documents](../experimental-organization/#documents) section below for further information on documents and how to insert them in Phis.

 ### Add sensors